joeyespo/path-and-address/README.md

 Path-and-Address
 ================

-Functions for command-line applications used by humans.
+Functions for command-line server tools used by humans.

 Description
 -----------